Powerful blizzard takes aim at Northeastern United States

 Boston's Logan International Airport warned that once the storm kicked up, all flights would likely be grounded for 24 hours.

-United Continental Holdings Inc (UAL.N), JetBlue Airways Corp (JBLU.O) and Delta Air Lines Inc (DAL.N) all reported extensive cancellations.
+United Continental Holdings Inc, JetBlue Airways Corp and Delta Air Lines Inc all reported extensive cancellations.

 ECHOES OF '78